-- Hose connections to chemical solution aspirators to feed lawn and shrub herbicides, pesticides or fertilizers. - Lawn irrigation systems. - Chemically treated heating systems. - · Hose connections to a water outlet or laundry tub. - Swimming pools, hot tubs, spas. - Private and/or non-potable water supplies located on the property. - Water-operated sump drain devices. - Feed lots/livestock holding areas or barnyards fed through pipes or hoses from your water supply plumbing.
+- Hose connections to chemical solution aspirators to feed lawn and shrub herbicides, pesticides or fertilizers.

+Lawn irrigation systems.

+- Chemically -treated heating systems

+- Hose connections to a water outlet or laundry tub.

+Swimming pools, hot tubs, spas.

+- Private and/or non-potable water supplies located

+- on the property.

+- Water-operated sump drain devices.

+- Feed lots/livestock holding areas or barnyards fed through pipes or hoses from your water supply plumbing.

-What are examples of cross-connection and backflow scenarios?
+What are examples of cross-connection and backflow Scenarios?

-- Soapy water or other cleaning compounds backsiphon into the water supply plumbing through a faucet or hose submerged in a bucket or laundry basin. - Pool water backsiphons into the water supply plumbing through a hose submerged in a swimming pool. - Fertilizers/pesticides backsiphon into the water supply plumbing through a garden hose attached to a fertilizer/pesticide sprayer. - Chemicals/pesticides and animal feces drawn into the water supply plumbing from a lawn irrigation system with submerged nozzles. - Bacteria/chemicals/additives in a boiler system backsiphon into the water supply plumbing. - Unsafe water pumped from a private well applies backpressure and contaminates the public water supply through a connection between the private well discharge and the potable water supply plumbing.
+- Soapy water or other cleaning compounds backsiphoned into your water supply system through a faucet or hose submerged in a bucket or laundry basin. - A hose submerged in a swimming pool or at a dock that creates a pathway for pool/lake water to enter your water supply plumbing. - Fertilizers/pesticides backsiphoned into your water supply plumbing through a garden hose attached to a fertilizer pesticide sprayer. - Chemicals/pesticides and animal feces drawn into your water supply plumbing from a lawn irrigation system with submerged nozzles.
+Bacteria/chemicals/additives present in a boiler system backsiphon into the water supply plumbing.
+A connection made between a private well supply and the water being supplied by a public water system through the water supply plumbing.